How to hire employees in Argentina through an employer of record (EOR) [2024]

 What is the difference between an EOR and PEO?

-A Professional Employer Organization (PEO) is a service that co-employs a company's workforce and eliminates some of the hassles of global employment by providing administrative services—like paying employees, handling compliance, and filing payroll and income taxes.
+A professional employer organization (PEO) is a service that co-employs a company's workforce and eliminates some of the hassles of global employment by providing administrative services—like paying employees, handling compliance, and filing payroll and income taxes.
 Your company and the PEO services are jointly responsible for the workforce.
 An international PEO can help you manage your workforce in Argentina, but it won't allow you to hire employees without setting up your own legal entity in the country.

 An EOR, on the other hand, is the sole employer for the portion of your workforce you use it for—meaning it assumes all associated liabilities.
 An EOR allows companies to work with employees in other countries without setting up a local entity and handles many of the tasks associated with managing that workforce from a foreign country.